makersacademy/airport_challenge/README.md

 Instructing a plane to takeoff requires two arguments(plane, destination)

 This instruction will fail if:
-- The weather is stormy
+- The weather is stormy :zap: :cloud:
-- An invalid destination is provided
+- An invalid destination is provided :globe_with_meridians: